 - Leading a key functional project

-However, finding opportunities for leaders to practice in-place skills will not be effective unless organizations also innovate program design and delivery methods to ensure that skills learned are reinforced in their day-to day environments.
-The key is to think about experiences instead of events and to provide reinforcement that:
+However, finding opportunities for leaders to practice in-place skills will not be effective unless organizations also innovate program design and delivery methods to ensure that skills learned are reinforced in their day-to-day environments.
+The key is to think about personalized experiences instead of events and to provide reinforcement that:

-- Executive education programs and advanced degree program (e.g., MBA)
+- Executive education programs and advanced degree programs (e.g., MBA)

 - Cross-functional, cross-business, or international assignments

 - Coaching focused specifically on identified future development needs

 - Leading a major organizational initiative or full-time strategic project assignment